 Highly sensitive Neuroception may be at the heart of PDA

 When PDA is diagnosed, it is specified as a profile of Autism.
 There is significant variance in recognition throughout the UK and in the wording used by different clinicians.
 Some clinicians will name ASD with Extreme Demand Avoidance, others refer to Pathological Demand Avoidance: A Profile of Autism, whilst some remain true to Elizabeth Newson’s original wording and retain the word “syndrome” at the end of PDA.
-The following links contain clarity in respect of the key diagnostic features:
+The following links contain clarity in respect of the proposed diagnostic features:

 “Demands” in the context of PDA can mean anything from showering, getting dressed, using a pencil, making a choice, to going somewhere or doing something of interest.
 We see in William that even the most innocuous of demands, direct and indirect can be challenging.

-As apparent as William’s extreme avoidance of every day demands is, it is even more evident that he is triggered into “survival” mode; whenever the environmental conditions challenge his highly sensitive nervous system and whenever our, or other people’s responses to him deviate from being entirely calm and demand free.
+As apparent as William’s avoidance of every day demands is, it is even more evident that he is triggered into “survival” mode; whenever the environmental conditions challenge his highly sensitive nervous system and whenever our, or other people’s responses to him deviate from being entirely calm and demand free.
 All of this is further impacted by his sensory modulation difficulties and auditory hypersensitivy.

 Prior to being diagnosed as autistic, at 2 years old, William’s Consultant Neurologist diagnosed Congenital Central Hypotonia and Hypermobility, with some Stereotypies.
 When the Neurologist discussed William’s diagnoses with us he explained that “central” referred to the brain and that in some children like William, their MRIs showed delayed myelination.
-With this in mind, I became increasingly curious about how his central nervous system might also be involved in his highly sensitive and frequently fearful responses to objectively, non threatening stimuli, such as everyday demands.
+With this in mind, I became increasingly curious about how his nervous system might be involved in his highly sensitive and frequently fearful responses to objectively, non threatening stimuli, such as everyday demands.
 These fearful responses also include more predictably challenging stimuli such as; deep laughs, thunder and certain tones of voice.
-Porges refers to these as “lower pitch sounds” which the sensitive nervous system is more likely to be biased towards “in order to detect the movements of a predator”.
-(Porges, 2017)
+Dr Porges refers to these as “lower pitch sounds” which the sensitive nervous system is more likely to be biased towards “in order to detect the movements of a predator” (Porges, 2017).

 Neuroception is how our neural circuits distinguish whether situations or people are safe, dangerous, or life threatening.
 If our neural circuits perceive a threat; the principal human defence strategies are triggered.
-(Porges, 2014)
+(Porges, 2004)